 A practicum that includes a minimum of 100 hours is required in all specializations and should be completed near the end of the program and immediately prior to beginning internship.
-A 600-hour internship is required in each specialization.
+The mandatory summer workshop must be completed prior to beginning practicum.
+A 600-hour, 2semester, internship is required in each specialization.
+Also, all practicum supervisors must have a LPC license and must have been practicing for no less than 2 years.
 Practicum is supervised usually by faculty of the counseling program.
 Out of town students and out of state students may receive permission to do their practicum requirement at an agency in their local communities.
-Please note that prior approval from the practicum instructor and/or the program director is needed.
-Also, the practicum supervisor must have a LPC license and be practicing for no less than 2 years.
+Please note that prior approval from the practicum instructor and the program director is needed.
+Prior to seeking this approval, an official memorandum of understanding must exist between the university and the site.
+The students must have documented current liability insurance as well as have passed the required drug screen and background check.

-School counseling students should complete their internship requirements during the fall or spring semesters.
-Internship is 2 semesters or may be completed over 1 semester with prior permission from the program director.
+School counseling students typically should complete their internship requirements during the fall and spring semesters.
 School counseling students are allowed to complete their internship in the summer only if (a) they submit a statement indicating the need for a summer internship; (b) a school or district representative is willing to agree that a school will provide an internship for the student, and (c) a placement has been arranged that meets the standards of program faculty for a meaningful school counseling experience.